-Every full moon, the wolf would appear to devour another sheep — it was the way of things.
+Every full moon, the wolf would appear and devour another sheep.
+It was the way of things.

 Always at night and always hungry, the wolf would appear to chase the herd until one could run no longer.
 When it fell behind, the wolf took the weakest sheep into its powerful jaws and disappeared into the night.